cu/blog/README.md

 # Development/Preview Environment

-The `Makefile` has some custom targets/paths in it.

-Set up the virtual environment:
+The `Makefile` has a target to create a virtual environment in the current directory.
+To set up the virtual environment:

 ```
 make venv
 ```

-Run the Pelican development server:
+And to run the Pelican development server:

 ```
 . .venv/bin/activate